Novel topological phases at interfaces and in superlattices

 High resolution angle-resolved photoemission spectroscopy with the added spin-sensitivity (spin-ARPES) is the technique of choice to probe the electronic structure of crystalline solids.
 Driven by the interest in understanding the magnetic properties of surface electrons, we map band dispersions and Fermi surfaces of epitaxial thin films and novel materials such as topological insulators.

-Our photoemission experiments are performed in the lab in Jülich and at various synchrotron beamlines around the globe, such as Spring8 (Japan), BESSY (Berlin), or DESY (Hamburg), Diamond (UK), Elettra (Italy).
+Our photoemission experiments have been performed in the lab in Jülich and at various synchrotron beamlines around the globe, such as Elettra (Italy), ALS (USA), or Soleil (France).